- The bearing has detached from the bearing cage in the pressure plate

-- Bearing has come disconnected from the fork or pull from the clip (pull style clutch)
+- The bearing has come disconnected from the fork

 If you have any questions about your clutch pedal going to the floor, please contact us at email@example.com or call us at 1 (800) 809-6598.
 You can also reach us by submitting a ticket to our web portal at https://support.competitionclutch.com/support/login.